 It is important to know that there are risks to engaging in counselling as it can elicit strong emotions which may temporarily upset you or disrupt your regular daily routine.
 This happens as you address and process thoughts, feelings and behaviours related to the issues that bring you into counselling, or newly discovered insights during the process.
 It is very important to keep this in mind and allow time to adjust or accommodate these changes.

 Extra self-care at this time is important.
 You may also notice some people in your life may not react the way you expected them to regarding you making positive changes, it will be important to surround yourself with a genuine support system.

 Counselling can help you turn life transitions into new opportunities for growth and help you find meaning, balance, wellbeing and purpose in life.
-Our counselling relationship can provide that safe place to share stories of pain, failure, or discouragement and where those stories can transform into narratives of healing, joy, success, hope and encouragement.
+The client-counsellor relationship can provide that safe place to share stories of pain, or discouragement and where those stories can transform into narratives of healing, joy, success, hope and encouragement.